 Note: I have left Amazon off this list because, from what I can tell, all of their Prime drinks are sold by third parties — not by Amazon itself.
 This means that there are no guarantees about the quality or even the pricing.

-1. Costco has the cheapest price for Prime Hydration ($1.27 per bottle).
+1. Costco has the cheapest price for Prime Hydration ($1 per bottle) — on sale through Oct.
+8.

 If you don’t mind getting a variety pack, Costco is the cheapest place to find Prime Hydration.
-For $18.99, you’ll get a 15-pack of 16.9 fl oz bottles that includes five Tropical Punch, five Lemon Lime, and five Blue Raspberry.
-We found them in our local Costco, and they’re also available online for $21.99 (but the website seems to be a little glitchy).
+On sale for $14.99 through Oct.
+8 (reg. $18.99), the 15-pack of 16.9 fl oz bottles comes out to just $1 per bottle.
+The variety pack includes five Tropical Punch, five Lemon Lime, and five Blue Raspberry.
+We found them in our local Costco, and they’re also available online for $21.99.

 You can get pretty lucky finding Prime beverages at Walmart for cheap.
-Certain flavors are available by the bottle — like Prime Hydration in Orange, which costs $1.88 for a 16-ounce bottle.
-You can also buy an eight-pack of Prime Hydration in Lemon Lime for $12.48, or $1.56 a bottle.
+Certain flavors are available by the bottle — like Prime Hydration in Orange and Blue Raspberry, which costs $2.19 for a 16-ounce bottle.
+You can also buy an eight-pack of Prime Hydration in Lemon Lime for $13.48, or $1.69 a bottle.
 Score!

 Significant savings come with the Hydration+ Sticks, too — they’re only $8.98 for a six-pack at Walmart, which comes out to $1.50 per stick.

-So, Walmart is only really going to save you money if you’re looking for Prime Hydration.
+Walmart will save you money if you’re looking for Prime Hydration and Prime Energy.
 Many of their items are EBT-eligible, too.
 Like other trendy products, make sure the product is sold and shipped by Walmart to avoid any price hikes.

-3. Publix has the second-cheapest price for Hydration+ Sticks at just $1.55 per stick.
+4. Publix has a pretty good price for Hydration+ Sticks at just $1.55 per stick.

 If you’re lucky to have a Publix nearby, then you can save on the Prime Hydration+ Sticks when shopping there.
 The six-pack is only $9.29 and the shelves were pretty well-stocked when I checked!